Harvard Medical School morgue manager Cedric Lodge accused of selling stolen body parts

 In one instance, prosecutors said MacLean "agreed to purchase two dissected faces for $600" from Cedric Lodge in October 2020.

-In another, investigators claimed MacLean shipped human skin to a man in Pennsylvania in mid-2021 and "engaged his services to tan the skin to create leather."
+In another, investigators claimed MacLean shipped human skin to Pauley in Pennsylvania in mid-2021 and "engaged his services to tan the skin to create leather."

 Taylor allegedly sent more than $37,000 to Denise Lodge to pay for body parts stolen from the morgue by her husband, according to the criminal complaint.